turbot/steampipe-mod-oci-thrifty/docs/index.md

 repository: "https://github.com/turbot/steampipe-mod-oci-thrifty"
 ---

-# OCI Thrifty Mod
+# Oracle Cloud Thrifty Mod

-Be Thrifty on OCI!
-This mod checks for unused resources and opportunities to optimize your spend on OCI.
+Be Thrifty on Oracle Cloud!
+This mod checks for unused resources and opportunities to optimize your spend on Oracle Cloud.

 ## References

-[OCI](hhttps://www.oracle.com) is a deep and broad platform of public cloud services that enables customers to build and run a wide range of applications in a scalable, secure, highly available, and high-performance environment.
+[Oracle Cloud](https://www.oracle.com) is a deep and broad platform of public cloud services that enables customers to build and run a wide range of applications in a scalable, secure, highly available, and high-performance environment.

 [Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.